senzing-garage/senzing-databricks/README.md

 ## Requirements

+These tutorials were developed on MacOS with Python 3.13.

 Install the required Python modules with `pip install -r requirements.txt` (or use `uv` if you prefer).

 Spark requires Java 17 or 21.
 You can find more details in [the Apache Spark documentation](https://spark.apache.org/docs/latest/).